rcorre/lasr/README.md

 Logs are located at `$XDG_CACHE_HOME/lasr/log.txt`.
 Log verbosity can be increased by setting the environment variable `RUST_LOG` to `debug` or `trace`.
 See [env_logger](https://docs.rs/env_logger/latest/env_logger/) for more info.

-# Other cool search/replace tools
+# Similar

+[serpl](https://github.com/yassinebridi/serpl) and [scooter](https://github.com/thomasschafer/scooter) are both "live" TUI search/replace tools similar to `lasr`.
+The main difference is that `lasr` focuses on showing results for multiple files "live" as you type, while `serpl` and `scooter` require changing focus to scroll through file results.

-- [sad](https://github.com/ms-jpq/sad) allows you to approve/reject each replacement, but must be re-run each time you change the pattern.
+[sad](https://github.com/ms-jpq/sad) is an interactive search and replace tool.
+It allows you to approve/reject each replacement, but must be re-run each time you change the pattern.

-- [sd](https://github.com/chmln/sd) provides a simpler CLI alternative to `sed`, but is not interactive.
+[sd](https://github.com/chmln/sd) provides a simpler CLI alternative to `sed`, but is not interactive.
-- [ast-grep](https://github.com/ast-grep/ast-grep) is like `sed`/`grep`, but using tree-sitter to match code syntax.